Think back on the last two weeks. How many meetings did you sit through where you thought this is a complete waste of time?

 1. Determine the purpose of the meeting.

-Before you plan a meeting or agree to attend a meeting, find the purpose.
+Before you plan a meeting or agree to attend a meeting, determine the purpose.
 Ask yourself the following questions:

-Here is also a meeting framework template you can use to ensure that your meetings are productive and efficient.
-It also helps teams determine when to schedule a meeting and if a meeting is warranted in the first place.
+A framework can help teams determine when to schedule a meeting and if a meeting is warranted in the first place.
 If not, then resort to email, Slack, or another instant chat application or medium.

 3. Build a meeting process.